joshnesbitt/joshnesbitt/src/content/thought/the-state-of-ai-discourse.md

 ---
-title: "Improving the state of AI discourse"
+title: "The state of AI discourse"
 description: ""
 pubDate: "30 May 2025 13:00:00"
 ---